quicwg/datagram/draft-ietf-quic-datagram.md

 ## Multiplexing Datagrams

-DATAGRAM frames belong to a QUIC connection as a whole, and are not strongly associated with any stream ID at the QUIC layer.
+DATAGRAM frames belong to a QUIC connection as a whole, and are not associated with any stream ID at the QUIC layer.
 However, it is expected that applications will want to differentiate between specific DATAGRAM frames by using identifiers, such as for logical flows of datagrams or to distinguish